gchure/phd/docs/src/frontmatter/abstract.md

-Central to any definition of Life is the ability sense changes in ones' environment and respond in kind or, in other words, the ability to adapt.
+Central to any definition of Life is the ability sense changes in ones' environment and respond in kind.
 Adaptive phenomena can be found across the biological scales ranging from the nanosecond-scale conformational changes of proteins, to temporary rewiring of metabolic networks, to the 3.5 billion years of evolution that produced the